 D’Entrecasteaux National Park combines pristine beaches and tall forests in a spectacular landscape along the southern coastline.
-Go bushwalking through dense forest and coastal tracks, or four wheel driving through sand dunes.
+Bush-walk through dense forest and coastal tracks, or four wheel drive through sand dunes.
 Be warned – the dunes in this area move with the weather so be sure to take a map and compass with you!

-The beach fishing is also first rate, or try one of the several river and inlet systems throughout the park.
+Beach fishing is first rate, or try one of the several river and inlet systems throughout the park.

 In spring, you’ll be rewarded with beautiful wildflowers.

-The Park is a four to five hour drive south of Perth and can be accessed from Pemberton, Northcliffe or Windy Harbour.
+The Park is a 4.5 hour drive south of Perth and can be accessed from Pemberton, Northcliffe or Windy Harbour.